 Our Board of Directors currently consists of eight members and is divided into three classes, which we have designated as Classes I, II and III.
 Each director is elected for a three-year term of office, with one class of directors being elected at each annual meeting of stockholders.
-The Class I directors will be elected at this year's Annual Meeting, the Class II directors will be elected at our 2020 Annual Meeting of Stockholders and the Class III directors will be elected at our 2021 Annual Meeting of Stockholders.
-Each director holds office until his or her successor is duly elected and qualified or until his or her earlier death, resignation or removal.
+The Class II directors will be elected at this year's Annual Meeting.
+The term of the Class III directors (including Ms. Obregon-Jimenez, if she is elected at this year's Annual Meeting) expires at our 2021 Annual Meeting of Stockholders and the term of the Class I directors (including Ms. Rhodes, if she is elected at this year's Annual Meeting) expires at our 2022 Annual Meeting of Stockholders.
+Each director holds office until their successor is duly elected and qualified or until their earlier death, resignation or removal.
+Edward Rogas, Jr. was previously elected by stockholders at the 2018 Annual Meeting of Stockholders, and Lothar Maier and Kelley Steven-Weiss were previously elected by stockholders at the 2019 Annual Meeting of Stockholders.

-Information regarding our Class I and other current directors as of the record date of this Proxy Statement, including their names and positions with our company is set forth below.
+Information regarding our director nominees and our other current directors as of the record date of this Proxy Statement, including their names and positions with our company, is set forth below.

-Name of Director Age Class Position with FormFactor Director Since Richard DeLateur(3) 61 III Director May 2011 Raymond A. Link(1)(3) 65 II Director June 2016 Lothar Maier(1)(2) 64 Ι Director November 2006 Edward Rogas, Jr.(2) 78 III Director October 2010 Michael D. Slessor 49 II Director and Chief Executive Officer October 2013 Kelley Steven-Waiss(1)(2) 50 Ι Director August 2015 Thomas St. Dennis 65 II Director and Chairperson September 2010 Michael W. Zellner(1)(3) 63 Ι Director April 2011
+Name of Director Age Class Position with FormFactor Director Since Raymond A. Link(1)(3) 66 Director June 2016 Lothar Maier (1)(3) 65 1 Director November 2006 Rebeca Obregon-Jimenez(2) 51 III Director September 2019 Sheri Rhodes(3) 51 - 1 Director December 2019 Edward Rogas, Jr. (2) 79 III Director October 2010 Michael D. Slessor 50 II Director and Chief Executive Officer October 2013 Kelley Steven-Waiss (1)(2) 50 I Director August 2015 Thomas St. Dennis 66 II Director and Chairperson September 2010